 I LOVE Thai iced tea, and I mean love.
 I also love popsicles, so why not combine the best of both worlds with these delicious and refreshing Boba Thai Iced tea popsicles?

 We have officially been on summer break for 11 days and 7 of them were spent at the beach in San Diego, two at a pool on the Las Vegas strip and two at home playing in the sprinklers because it has been HOT these last few days.
 We are talking triple digits.
 That is popsicle weather.
 And iced tea weather.
 And lots of boba milk tea.
 And taking turns sitting in our freezer weather.
 Its been an amazing start to our summer, but I have to keep the house stocked with all things icy and cold to keep us from melting faster than these popsicles in this 105 deg heat.

 Thai iced tea is a must when we go to or order take out Thai food.
 The cold temperature and sweet flavor helps offset the super spicy food, I always order a 3 spicy, my husband goes for a 6 or higher because he is crazy, but a 3 is still plenty of heat for me and the tea balances it out.
 I had never thought of making the tea at home since it was always a treat to go with the Thai food.

-The Republic of Tea Thai Iced Tea is larger tea bags that each makes a quart of tea, and the Wangderm brand is individual bags for when you only want one glass.
+The Republic of Tea Thai Iced Tea is larger tea bags that each makes a quart of tea, and the Wangderm Authentic Thai Iced Tea comes in individual bags for when you only want one glass.
 The Republic of tea brand has annatto for coloring where the Wangderm brand uses food dye for its orange color.
 I prefer to have as little food dye in my diet as possible so I was thrilled to see there was a choice to have Thai iced tea without it.
 I of course made both to taste test and both tasted pretty similar to the Thai iced teas I have had before.
 I decided to make a combo of both for these popsicles.